dgreif/ring/homebridge/README.md

 `cameraDingsPollingSeconds`: How frequently to poll for new events from your cameras.
 These include motion and doorbell presses.
 Defaults to every `1` second.

+### 2-Factor Authentication (2fa)

+If you have 2fa turned on for your Ring account, start by running the homebridge plugin with your email and password in `config.json`.
+You will be prompted to enter the 2fa code that you received via text message.
+Type the code into your terminal, and then press enter.
+Homebridge will exit with an error, but a message will log out your `refreshToken`.
+Copy this refresh token and in your homebridge `config.json` add `"refreshToken": "REFERSH TOKEN LOGGED AFTER ENTERING YOUR 2fa CODE"` to the RingPlatform config section.
+You can delete `email` and `password` as these will no longer be used.

 ### Camera Setup